michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 hadoop jar <compiled_jar> fr.eurecom.dsg.mapreduce.Pair 1 <input_file> <output_path>
 ```

-To test your code use the file `/laboratory/input/quote.txt`, or the one provided in the HDFS cluster at eurecom.
+To test your code use the file `/laboratory/quote.txt`, or the one provided in the HDFS cluster at eurecom.

-To run the final version of your job, you can use a larger file, `/laboratory/input/gutenberg-partial.txt`.
+To run the final version of your job, you can use a larger files, `/laboratory/gutenberg_small.txt`, and `/laboratory/gutenberg_big.txt`.

 #### Questions